Stephen-Gates/report-gallery/docs/location/application-usage-report.md

 ## Settings

-This report may be displayed as a map or a table.
+Displayed this report as a map or a table.

 ## View